Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In controlled trials during the premarketing development of Flector PATCH, approximately 600 patients with minor sprains, strains, and contusions were treated with Flector PATCH for up to two weeks.
+In controlled trials during the premarketing development of Flector, approximately 600 patients with minor strains, sprains, and contusions were treated with Flector for up to two weeks.

 Adverse Events Leading to Discontinuation of Treatment

-In the controlled trials, 3% of patients in both the Flector PATCH and placebo patch groups discontinued treatment due to an adverse event.
-The most common adverse events leading to discontinuation were application site reactions, occurring in 2% of both the Flector PATCH and placebo patch groups.
+In the controlled trials, 3% of patients in both the Flector and placebo groups discontinued treatment due to an adverse event.
+The most common adverse events leading to discontinuation were application site reactions, occurring in 2% of both the Flector and placebo groups.
 Application site reactions leading to dropout included pruritus, dermatitis, and burning.

 Common Adverse Events